 - Communication and Media Research

-If you are an international student you should visit the Center for International Faculty and Student Services website.
+If you are an international student you should visit the Rutgers Global–International Student and Scholar Services website.

-The website will outline specifics about rules that apply to you concerning your Visa status; special forms; orientation; international advisers; special rules concerning employment and internships among many other pieces of information.
+The Rutgers Global website will outline specifics about rules that apply to you concerning your Visa status; special forms; orientation; international advisers; special rules concerning employment and internships among many other pieces of information.

 WE STRONGLY ENCOURAGE all international MCM students to attend an orientation session as early in or before their first semester of study.

 MCM students complete 36 credits to earn their degree.
 The program is self-paced (3-12 credits per semester).
 There are seven specializations available to you.
 Once you are admitted to the MCM program, you can stay within a specialization or combine specializations to focus on multiple areas of interest.

 All core and elective courses in the seven specialized are taught online and/or on-campus in the evening (between 6:20-9:00 p.m.) on weeknights (M – Th).